 Another key habit to develop is to slowly phase out undesirable impulse purchases.
 A common example is your daily latte from the coffee shop.
 If you find that you spend $150 on coffee a month, and it is an expense in which you think is excessive, make it a disciplined habit to only buy coffee on weekdays instead of weekends.
 Consistently work on this habit for at least 8 weeks and keep the habit going until the urge fully disappears.

-Keep in mind that the behavior that’s undesirable is entirely subjective and up to your judgement.
+Keep in mind that the behavior that’s undesirable is entirely subjective and up to your judgment.
 If you don’t think spending $150 on coffee is a waste, then by all means get caffeinated!
 You could also spend one month’s coffee budget on a machine to make your lattes at home and really see the savings add up.

 It’s a little ironic, but once these micro-habits are ingrained and built onto your daily routine, you actually will not need a budget anymore.
 Smart financial habits and behaviors will eventually become second nature.